 Blandford & Begelman (1999) pointed out physical reasons for the formation of outflows from RIAFs.
-Sadowski et al (2013) have recently simulated accretion and outflows from non-radiative flows, including the effects of strong magnetic fields, and found that the outflow generally breaks on to a collimated jet and a wide angle wind.
+Sadowski et al (2013) have recently simulated accretion and outflows from non-radiative flows, including the effects of strong magnetic fields, and found that the outflow generally breaks onto a collimated jet and a wide angle wind.
 The former carries most of the energy while the latter carries most of the mass away from the SMBH.

-We lack the resolution to model gas flows on such small scales in this paper, therefore we concentrate mostly on isotropic outflows, which may result from an event that is not directly related to the hot accretion process (e.g. tidal disruption of a star or planet or a cold dense gas cloud, Mościbrodzka et al. 2012; Nayakshin, Sazonov & Sunyaev 2012).
+We lack the resolution to model gas flows on such small scales in this paper, therefore we concentrate mostly on isotropic outflows, which may result from an event that is not directly related to the hot accretion process (e.g., tidal disruption of a star or planet or a cold dense gas cloud, Nayakshin et al. (2012); Mościbrodzka et al. (2012)).
 In addition, due to variability in Sgr A\ feeding, it is not clear how a weak jet component (including its orientation) varies with time.
-It is quite possible that despite being collimated, the jet shocks easily on the surrounding gas in the vicinity of Sgr A\ and hence inflates quasi-spherical hot bubbles.
-Such an outcome is found in the simulations of jet interaction with the ambient ISM of the host galaxy (Wagner, Bicknell & Umemura 2012; Wagner, Umemura & Bicknell 2013).
+It is quite possible that despite being collimated, the jet shocks easily on the surrounding gas in the vicinity of Sgr $A^$ and hence inflates quasi-spherical hot bubbles.
+Such an outcome is found in the simulations of jet interaction with the ambient ISM of the host galaxy (Wagner et al. 2012, 2013).
 Still, we present a few tests in which the outflow is collimated, with either variable or fixed orientation.

 Outflows in a variety of astrophysical objects are launched at velocities of a few times the escape velocity.
-For the accretion disc this corresponds to a few times the local Keplerian velocity, $v{\rm K} = \sqrt{GM/R} \approx 2 \times 10^8 \,{\rm cm \, s^{-1}} \,(R/0.1 \,{\rm arcsec})^{-1/2}$ .
-Since the bulk of the mechanical energy is likely generated within our sink radius, the expected outflow velocity ranges from 2000 km s-1 to $\sim 0.1c$ for the broad component.
+For the accretion disc this corresponds to a few times the local Keplerian velocity, $v{\rm K} = \sqrt{GM/R} \approx 2 \times$ $10^8 \,\mathrm{cm}\,\mathrm{s}^{-1} \,(R/0.1^{\circ})^{-1/2}$ .
+Since the bulk of the mechanical energy is likely generared within our sink radius, the expected outflow velocity ranges from $2,000\,\mathrm{km/s}$ to $\sim 0.1c$ for the broad component.
 The jet component could of course drive a relativistic outflow.
-Such high outflow velocities would pose a serious numerical challenge to us here, so the maximum outflow velocity we model is $10^4$ km s-1.
+Such high outflow velocities would pose a serious numerical challenge to us here, so the maximum outflow velocity we model is 10 km/s.
 This does not present a serious limitation to our results because it is primarily the energy outflow rate that is important for gas dynamics in the problem at hand, as long as the shocked outflow is non-radiative.
 On the other hand, the energy deposit could happen entirely outside the present simulation box, which is consistent with the lack of evidence for any significant jet-like feature or its interaction with the surrounding.